Last Updated on March 6, 2022 by Mary Pressler

 If you’re feeling overwhelmed, we’re here to ease the process for you.
 Take a few minutes to read through our first apartment essentials checklist for renters.
 We aim to help streamline the not-so-fun aspects of moving so that you can get straight to choosing your wall color and mapping out the nearest Indian restaurant.

-Take a quick look at our First Apartment Checklist:
+Here’s our First Apartment Checklist:

 1. Find Your New Apartment